mmaleck/chondrocyte/README.md

 chondrocyte was originally developed with MATLAB and can be found in the [matlab_code](matlab_code) folder.
 It has been reimplemented in python with some improvements and model expansions.
 Therefore, we encourage users to use [python_code](python_code), and also we only write instructions on how to use chondrocyte in python for that matter.

-Inside [python_code](python_code), there are four python files, `chondrocyte.py`, `functions.py`, `params.py`, and `postprocess.py` in addition to four jupyter notebooks `demo_*.ipynb`.
+Inside [python_code](python_code), there are four python files, `chondrocyte.py`, `functions.py`, `params.py`, `modelpopulations.py`, and `postprocess.py` in addition to four jupyter notebooks `demo_*.ipynb`.

-These jupyter notebooks are great examples of how to use the chondrocyte interactively, and the demos include replications of figures from the published papers.
+These jupyter notebooks are examples of how to use the chondrocyte interactively, and the demos include replications of figures from the published papers.

 `chondrocyte.py` is the core part of the chondrocyte model.
-It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` demonstrates one way to process the results.
+It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` demonstrates one way to process the results. `modelpopulations.py` illustrates how to use population of models to explore high dimension parameter space.

 For detailed instructions about the code, we ask users to have a look at the code as it contains the explanation as comments.

 ## Authors
 chondrocyte is developed by

-  * Molly Maleckar
   * Kei Yamamoto
   * Sophie Fischer
   * Maria Perona Fjeldstad
+  * Molly Maleckar

 ## License